Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Created opening title screen and closing screen
   - Added nice looking title and closing screens
   - At game over, user can choose to start a new game

+- **12/11/19** Added some comments and changed small things in the code